-Assess whether prerequisite, developmental, English language learner or refresher courses and a high school diploma, equivalency or general equivalency diploma are required to participate successfully in a program leading to a postsecondary degree, certificate or credential recognized by industry or trade.
 Determine if pre-requisite, developmental, English language learner or refresher courses and high school diploma or a high school equivalency diploma and the minimum requirements of the education and training program can be met within the 52-week time period pursuant to Section 6.6.
 Such courses, if needed for successful participation, must be included in the applicant's plan, and paid for by CSSP if other sources (not including federal financial aid) are not available.

-Determine the applicant's ability to succeed in their program by assessing; interests in field of study and employment, high wage and significant demand employment opportunities within their labor market, academic achievement and aptitudes required of the training program and occupation, transferable work skills related to the employment goal, physical capacity to perform the work, financial subsistence capability for the duration of the training program, ability to complete the program pursuant to Section 2.1 and 6.6, and reemployment services needed to prepare for job search.
+As necessary, assess the applicant's ability to succeed in their program; interests in field of study and employment, high wage and significant demand employment opportunities within their labor market, academic achievement and aptitudes required of the training program and occupation, transferable work skills related to the employment goal, physical capacity to perform the work, criminal history implications, financial subsistence capability for the duration of the training program, ability to complete the program pursuant to Section 2.1 and 6.6, and reemployment services needed to prepare for job search.

-Determine if the applicant has a marketable postsecondary degree pursuant to Section 1.14.

-Determine capability to participate successfully in virtual courses required of the education and training program.

-Determine if a disclosed physical or cognitive disability may have vocational implications on training, employability or fulfilling the requirements of the occupation and whether appropriate accommodations will be needed.

-Determine if a criminal history may have implications on training, employability or fulfilling the requirements of the selected occupation.
-Criminal background check will be required for all occupations that require licensure.
+Determine if an accommodation will be needed to successfully participate.

 Selecting an employment, occupational and education or training goal

 The applicant selects their employment, occupational and related education or training goal that is within their current or planned labor market area.
 The applicant's goal must be within the occupations in significant demand established in Section 4.
 CSSP will support the education or training needed to achieve that goal if it results in a postsecondary certificate, undergraduate degree, or similar credential that is universally recognized and accepted by the trade, industry, or employers in which the applicant intends to seek employment and in jobs that will provide access to a career pathway leading to substantial improvement in their capacity to earn wages and benefits.
 A program is a postsecondary program if a person entering it has a high school diploma, or a high school equivalency diploma before they enter the program that will grant the credential she or he seeks.
-The following information, to be stated in the ISS, will be collected by the CSSP case manager in consultation with the participant:
+The following information, to be stated in the Career Plan will be collected by the CSSP case manager in consultation with the participant:

 The occupational goal and the education or training required to meet that goal.